 - Changes – This is the breakdown of each field that was changed in the log

-In the example above, you can see there were two changes: the first states that the expiration date field was changed to a later date.
+In the example above, you can see two changes: the first states that the expiration date field was changed to a later date.
 The second field shows that the date modified field was updated.

 Applying Filters to Your Audit Logs